tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 hierarchy:

-> A container that includes hierarchy related properties of the tunnel (see Figure {{fig-hierarchy}}.
+> A container that includes hierarchy related properties of the tunnel (see {{fig-hierarchy}}.
 A TE LSP can be set up in MPLS or Generalized MPLS (GMPLS) networks to be used as a TE links to carry traffic in other (client) networks {{RFC6107}}.
 In this case, the model introduces the TE tunnel hierarchical link endpoint parameters